Zilliqa/zq2/z2/docs/deployer.md

-  get-deposit-commands   Generate in output the commands to deposit stake amount to all the validators deposit                Deposit the stake amounts to all the validators rpc                    Run RPC calls over the internal network nodes backup                 Backup a node data dir restore                Restore a node data dir from a backup reset                  Reset a network stopping all the nodes and cleaning the /data folder
+  get-deposit-commands   Generate in output the commands to deposit stake amount to all the validators deposit                Deposit the stake amounts to all the validators rpc                    Run RPC calls over the internal network nodes ssh                    Run command over SSH in the internal network nodes backup                 Backup a node data dir restore                Restore a node data dir from a backup reset                  Reset a network stopping all the nodes and cleaning the /data folder